HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/weekly_project2.md

 * Creative use of Borders and border radius
 * CSS3 animations (We didn't cover this yet, but do a search)

-As always, this will not be graded, but I will ask you to hand it in for me to review.
+As always, this will not be graded, but please submit your project for review.